A somber feel at D.C. protest on day of George Floyd’s funeral

 Pray gestured to the growing tribute on the fence.
 “Those are the people that are representing D.C. and people all over the world.
 Everyone should come here and read them — read all of them.”

-U.S. Park Police issued a statement Tuesday saying the fencing surrounding Lafayette Park would come down by Wednesday.
+U.S. Park Police issued a statement Tuesday saying the fencing surrounding Lafayette Square would come down by Wednesday.
 It was not clear what would be done with the signs that now cover it.

 At the exact instant the funeral for Floyd began, Marissa Faraclas turned to her 11-year-old son.
 She had finally spotted a sign that she felt she could explain in a way he would understand.